Ulster’s Ancient Capital

 While the story is a raw and painful narrative, I think part of its significance is in how it places Emain Macha within the mythology and religious context of the time.
 For to have created a mythologised narrative for its name, sets the area apart from other, possibly competing, landmarks and population centres.

 There’s a danger with any reading of mythology without care for its provenance and bias.
-Emain Macha is certainly no less a victim of these vices.
-Most of our source material dates only to the medieval period.
+Emain Macha is certainly victim of these vices.
+For most of our source material dates only to the medieval period.
 Which is why recent archaeology has been so important in helping us understand where myth ends and facts begin.

-Evidence of human occupation at Fort Navan (the anglicised name for Emain Macha) has shown habitation from as early as the neolithic period up until 1000AD.
+Evidence of human occupation at Fort Navan has shown habitation from as early as the neolithic period up until 1000AD.
 However, the period of greatest evidence and interest spans from 100BC-900AD.10 It was at this time that the fort, located on the outskirts of modern-day Armagh, Northern Ireland, would have most closely resembled that described in the myths and sagas of ancient Ireland.

 The hill covers an impressive 240m diameter containing multiple sites of significance.
 Foremost is the burnt remains of a 40m structure now believed to have served some ceremonial purpose around 100BC.
 Soon after being built, it was filled with “limestone boulders to a height of 2.8 m and set alight” for an unknown ritual.11 During this early period, it appears that the Fort is therefore better characterised as a religious site rather than political or military, as one leading archaeologist, Dr Gleeson, explained: